open-resources/physics_bank/content/public/007.Momentum and Impulse/Collisions/Colliding Balls/Colliding Balls.md

 myst:
   substitutions:
     params_vars_title: Colliding Balls
-    params_m1: 153
+    params_m1: 155
-    params_m2: 247
+    params_m2: 212
-    params_v1_i: 8.47
+    params_v1_i: 7.67
-    params_v2_i: -8.08
+    params_v2_i: -4.96
-    params_v1_f: -7.16
+    params_v1_f: -6.26
-    params_v2_f: 8.72
+    params_v2_f: 5.22
-    params_part1_ans1_value: This is not possible as momentum is not conserved.
+    params_part1_ans1_value: This is an inelastic collision because only momentum is conserved.
-    params_part1_ans2_value: This is an inelastic collision because only momentum is conserved.
+    params_part1_ans2_value: This is an inelastic collision because energy and momentum are conserved.
-    params_part1_ans3_value: This is an inelastic collision because energy and momentum are conserved.
+    params_part1_ans3_value: This is not possible because kinetic energy is not conserved.
-    params_part1_ans4_value: This is not possible because kinetic energy is not conserved.
+    params_part1_ans4_value: This is not possible as momentum is not conserved.
     params_part1_ans5_value: This is an elastic collision, as both kinetic energy and momentum are conserved.
 ---